tdg5/blog/_posts/2015-04-12-sixty-bash-tastic-git-aliases.md

 #### **Bonus #1**: up: cd to root of git repo, home dir, then root

-This shortcut is the creation of my former co-worker, Nicholas Ellis.
+This shortcut is the creation of my former co-worker, [Nicholas Ellis][Twitter.com - Nicholas Ellis].
 It allows you to navigate toward the root of a file-system with stops at a few convenient paths.
 If you're in a git repo, the first call to **up** will **cd** you to the root of the git repo.
 From the root of a git repo, a call to **up** will take you to your home directory.
 Finally, from your home directory, a call to **up** will take you to the root of the file-system.

 **Alias:**